astramind-ai/Pulsar/tutorial/Choose_or_Create_a_Personality.md

-# Choose or Create a Model
+# Choose or Create a Personality

 *This guide provides a step-by-step process to help you create or select a model personality.
 By following these steps, you'll be able to customize a personality that fits your needs.*